supreen/php-admin-panel/README.md

 # php-admin-panel
 This is a simple PHP, Jquery, ajax admin panel for small softwares and website panels. it uses google captcha. it is not depended on sql, but it keeps data in every file

+It is designed for beginners. the best thing about it is that, it doesn't require sql

+Please Change the Admin and Password in all file. (they are on the top).
+And, Please Use Your Google Captcha Sitekey and Secret in Admin.php and Process_data.php.

+Thankyou